ythecombinator/resume/resumes/markdown/en.md

 *2013* - *2017*

-> Student at a technical course in the area of Information Technology (IT) integrated to the high school, which aims training professionals to work directly with computer systems, including the efficient use, programming and support for equipment use.
+> Student at a technical course in the area of Information Technology (IT) integrated to the high school, which aims training professionals to work directly with computer systems, including the efficient use, programming and support.

 **English Language Basic Course** @ *Casa de Cultura Britânica (CCB) da Universidade Federal do Ceará (UFC)*